miralee94/devops22-java/lesson_8/LESSON_8.md

 ## Information

-Today we will build & run java programs.
+Today we will build & run java web apps.

 ### Jetty